akashp3128/akashp3128.github.io/README.md

    - Display a notification when operating in emergency mode

 The site will automatically detect if the backend is unreachable and enable emergency mode.

-**Admin Access in Emergency Mode:** Use password "localdev" or "Rosie@007" for authentication.

 ## License